 Just when I was thinking that I’m not getting chances to travel around, I had an opportunity to visit Singapore last week.
-Unfortunately my trip started on Monday morning and ended on Friday evening (yes, not the an ideal itinerary to explore the place).
+Unfortunately my trip started on a Monday morning and ended on a Friday evening (yes, not an ideal itinerary to explore any place).
 And on top of it since it was a business visit, I was confined till evening attending meetings & trainings.
 Even then after long hours at office, I somehow managed to sneak out of the four walls couple of evenings and roam around.
 Here are few observations/ impressions – (my observations are more or less like a blind man commenting on an elephant just by touching one part of it)

 An isotope of the UK

 The moment I got into the taxi at airport and started towards the hotel, I felt I was in the UK.
 You take a big bustling city from the UK, cut it out of the country and throw it away into the sea somewhere neat the Equator – that’s Singapore for you.
 Having spent some time in both England and Scotland, I couldn’t stop myself in comparing the two countries.
 I saw so many similarities – infrastructure, the tubes & buses, driving rules, unpredictable weather. and yet the place is so different in many ways – the culture, people, the languages.

 Talking about the people and culture, Singapore is a place where the world is shrunk into an island.
 You find people from all over the world, of different countries, races, and speaking various languages.
 I heard quite a few different languages from different parts of the world.
 And as with the world’s population ratio – it’s not surprising that there are more people of Chinese & Indian origin.

 WiFi yes, Sim card no